Coconut Grove

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 According to the 2021 Census, only 3.8% of residents work from home, which may reflect COVID-19 conditions.
-The service frequency across all routes averages 304 trips per day, equating to approximately 163 weekly trips per individual stop.
+Service frequency averages 304 trips per day across all routes, equating to approximately 163 weekly trips per individual stop.

 Frequently Asked Questions - Transport